 To raise the head restraint, pull upward on the head restraint.
-To lower the head restraint, press the adjustment button, located on the base of the head restraint, and push downward on the head restraint.
+To lower the head restraint, push the adjustment button located on the base of the head restraint and push downward on the head restraint.

-To remove the head restraint, raise it as far as it can go then press the release buttons at the base of each post while pulling the head restraint up.
-To reinstall the head restraint, put the head restraint posts into the holes while pressing the release buttons.
-Then adjust it to the appropriate height.
+To remove the head restraint, raise it up as far as it can go then push the adjustment button and the release button at the base of each post while pulling the head restraint up.
+To reinstall the head restraint, put the head restraint posts into the holes then adjust it to the appropriate height.